neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Amount of WAL produced , by a timeline, i.e. last_record_lsn This is an absolute, per-timeline metric.

-- `resident_size`

-Size of all the layer files in the tenant's directory on disk on the pageserver.
-This is an absolute, per-tenant metric.

 - `remote_storage_size`

 Size of the remote storage (S3) directory.
 This is an absolute, per-tenant metric.

 - `timeline_logical_size`

-Logical size of the data in the timeline
+Logical size of the data in the timeline.
 This is an absolute, per-timeline metric.

 - `synthetic_storage_size`

-Size of all tenant's branches including WAL
+Size of all tenant's branches including WAL.
 This is the same metric that `tenant/{tenant_id}/size` endpoint returns.
 This is an absolute, per-tenant metric.